24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 The most common contractual remedies pursued by parties in Australia are:

-- Termination—this enables a wronged party to regard the contract as at an end (for example, where the principal has not provided the contractor access to the site within a maximum prescribed period).
+- Termination — this enables a wronged party to regard the contract as at an end (for example, where the principal has not provided the contractor access to the site within a maximum prescribed period).
 Termination may be used in conjunction with other remedies.
-In 2018 the Federal Government introduced an ipso facto regime through the Treasury Laws Amendment (2017 Enterprise Incentives No. 2) Act 2017 (Cth), which restricts a party from exercising any contractual right (including to terminate a contract) solely on the basis that its counterparty has entered into certain types of restructuring or insolvency procedure (see discussion in Chapter 9 of this publication, ‘Restructuring and insolvency’ for more detail).
-This new regime applies to the majority of construction contracts entered into on or after 1 July 2018 (but note that there are a number of contract types excluded from this regime, including certain arrangements that involve a special purpose vehicle in a public-private partnership).
+In 2018 the Federal Government introduced an ipso facto regime through the Treasury Laws Amendment (2017 Enterprise Incentives No. 2) Act 2017 (Cth), which restricts a party from exercising any contractual right (including to terminate a contract) solely on the basis that its counterparty has entered into certain types of restructuring or insolvency procedure (see the ‘Restructuring and insolvency’ chapter of this publication for more detail).
+This regime applies to the majority of construction contracts entered into on or after 1 July 2018 (but note that there are a number of contract types excluded from this regime, including certain arrangements that involve a special purpose vehicle in a public-private partnership).

 Contractual remedies are further supplemented in Australia by: